blentz100/missing-semester-solutions/README.md

       1. Cherry-pick Intro

-            Use git cherry-pick if you want to pick one of more commits from another branch and add those to the branch you are currently working on.

-            git revert undoes a commit by creating a new commit

-            git reset actually alters the commit history.

-            Use git reset on a local repo, use git revert on a public repo
+            ```git cherry-pick <commit1> <commit2> <...>``` says you want to grab a series of commits and copy it below your current location (HEAD)

+            To complete this level, simply copy some work from the three branches shown into main.
+You can see which commits we want by looking at the goal visualization.

+           Solution:

+           ```
+           git cherry-pick C3 C4 C7
+           ```

       2. Interactive Rebase Intro